Lazarusphp/LazarusDb/Docs/SchemaBuilder/Readme.md

 Schema::table("users")->unique("username");

-// can also bve accomplishes like so
+// can also bve accomplished like so

 Schema::table("users")->create(function($table)
 {